 - Wild rice: 27 minutes

-- Vegetables: three minutes, but possibly five depending on the size of chunks
+- Vegetables: three minutes, but possibly five depending on the size of the chunks

 - Whole potatoes: 15 minutes